vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 !!! info
     Vulcain template are predefined for using with [vscode](https://code.visualstudio.com/) or [webstorm](https://www.jetbrains.com/webstorm/).

-    The starter template contains a fullly founctional micro-service for managing a simple ```Customer```.
     By default, the microservice uses a very basic in-memory provider persisting on disk for testing.